Orthosymplectic Feigin-Semikhatov duality: Rational case: exceptional subregular -algebra

 \proof Since the category of $\W_k^+$-modules is a modular tensor category, the simple module $\mathbf{L}_k(\lambda)$ is a simple current iff its quantum dimension is one.
 By \cite[Proposition 4.10]{AvEM}, it is given by

 The proof then reduces to the study of the function $D(\lambda)$.
 In the case $q=2n-1$, $D(\lambda)$ agrees with the quantum dimension of the module $L_{p-h^\vee}(\lambda)$ of the simple affine vertex algebra $L_{p-h\vee}(\g)$.
 Hence, the assertion follows from Proposition~\ref{simple current action}.
 For $q=2n$, we analyze $D(\lambda)$ with classic tools of analysis, adapting an argument of \cite{Fu}.
-Details are provided in Appendix \ref{app: proof of lemma}. \endproof
+Details are omitted. \endproof

 \begin{theorem} Let $k=-h^\vee+\frac{p}{q}$ be an admissible level with $q=2n-1, 2n$. \begin{enumerate}[wide, labelindent=0pt, font=\normalfont] \item There is an isomorphism of $\sWsub$-modules

 where $\sigma$ is defined by \eqref{Dynkin automorphisms}.
 Moreover, the spectral flow twist $S_{J^+}$ has periodicity $2\bar{q}$.\\ \item Set